 The optic nerve sits in the back of your eye, and it's surrounded by a dense network of other nerve fibers.
 When those smaller nerves die, the space they leave behind looks a bit like a cup.
 Doctors call this "optic nerve cupping."

 Cupping can be a sign of glaucoma, and this condition always needs treatment.
 Without proper care, glaucoma can steal your vision.

-But if you don't have glaucoma, your doctor may opt to observe your eyes and wait to intervene unless the problem gets worse.
-(Learn more)
+But if you do not have glaucoma, your doctor may opt to observe your eyes and wait to intervene unless the problem gets worse.

 Understand Eye Anatomy

 Think of your optic nerve as an electrical cord, and think of your eye as an electrical socket.
 These two pieces connect tightly, so information flows freely.
 A mesh of nerves and fibers surrounds your optic nerve, so it's always in the right spot.
 If that network dies, your doctor will see a cup-like space around your optic nerve in the back of your eye.

 The Glaucoma Research Foundation says glaucoma is a common cause of optic cupping.
 When you have glaucoma, your eye is filled with an unusual amount of fluid, and it puts immense pressure on all the tissues in your eye.
 Nerves are delicate, and they can't stand the pressure.
 They will die, and that leaves your optic nerve exposed.

 You can't see your optic nerve in a mirror, even if you open up your eyes as wide as you can.
 But your doctor can spot this problem with an ophthalmoscopy.
 For this test, you will:

 - Have your eyes dilated.
 Eye drops will ensure the backs of your eyes are visible to the doctor.

 - Sit in a darkened room.
 When your pupils are dilated, bright lights are painful.
 Your doctor will lower the lamps in the room, so you are comfortable.